Phil25/P2PClockSync/README.md

 * Agent C, using CLK, downloads from agents A and B their clocks.
 * Agent C updates its clock with the average of downloaded ones.
 * Agent C sends SYN to agents A and B.
-* Both agents A and B download clocks from other agents and update theirs.
+* Both agents A and B download clocks from other agents and update theirs.-->